 The Upcoming Tasks, Events, and Microblogs Status Update Portlets

-There’s also a Microblogs Status Update portlet on your Dashboard which lets you broadcast a Facebook-like status to the scope of your choice: to everyone, to your connections, or to your followers.
-Users can interact with microblogs status updates wherever they’re displayed, such as in an Activities portlet.
+There’s also a Microblogs Status Update portlet on your Dashboard that lets you broadcast a Facebook-like status to the scope of your choice: to everyone, to your connections, or to your followers.
+Beginning with Social Offce 3.1, you can also control whether or not your latest status update appears on your Dashboard.
+To do so, first make sure the Edit Controls are turned on by clicking the Gear icon next to the search bar and toggling on the Edit Controls in the bar that appears on the left side of your screen.
+Then mouse over the Microblogs Status Update portlet, click the Wrench icon, and select Configuration from the drop-down menu.
+Uncheck the box for Display Most Recent Status if you want your most recent status update to be hidden on your dashboard.
+Also, users can interact with microblogs status updates wherever they’re displayed, such as in an Activities portlet.
 There are a few possible microblogs interactions: you can click a link to view the full microblog post, comment on the post, or repost the microblog.
 Next, let’s take a look at the applications provided on the other private pages of Social Office users’ personal sites.

 The Contacts Center